 - Extent of improvements.

-- The effort involved in the sale of the property.
+- Effort involved in the sale of the property.

-- The amount of income generated from the investment compared to other income sources.
+- Amount of income generated from the investment compared to other income sources.

-- Whether offices or business space were held during the time of ownership or sale of property.
+- Whether offices or business spaces were held during the time of ownership or sale of the property.

-Someone who is in the business of buying and selling real estate and does so in large quantities in a given year or period of time will almost always be classified as a dealer.
+Someone who is in the business of buying and selling real estate -- and who does so in large quantities in a given year or period -- will almost always be classified as a dealer.
 However, certain factors can change over time.

-For example, if you are a chiropractor who runs a practice for your primary income but also owns commercial property, renting out the additional office space, you may not be considered a dealer, even if the property was held for a short period of time.
+For example, if you are a chiropractor who not only runs a practice for your primary income but also owns commercial property, renting out the additional office space, you may not be considered a dealer even if the property was held for a short time.